Second Great Awakening

-The Second Great Awakening was a religious revival during the late 18th to early 19th century in the United States.
+The Second Great Awakening was a religious revival during the late 18th and early 19th century in the United States.
 It spread religion through revivals and emotional preaching and sparked a number of schismatic movements.
 Revivals were key to the movement and attracted hundreds of converts to new denominations.
 The Methodist Church used circuit riders to reach people in frontier locations.

 The Second Great Awakening led to a period of antebellum social reform and an emphasis on salvation by institutions.
 The outpouring of religious fervor and revival began in Kentucky and Tennessee in the 1790s and early 1800s among the Presbyterians, Methodists, and Baptists.
-New religious movements emerged during the Second Great Awakening, such as Adventism, Dispensationalism, and the Latter Day Saint movement.
+New religious movements emerged during the Second Great Awakening, such as Adventism, and Dispensationalism.
 The Second Great Awakening also led to the founding of several well-known colleges, seminaries, and mission societies.

-Historians named the Second Great Awakening in the context of the First Great Awakening of the 1730s and 1750s and of the Third Great Awakening of the late 1850s to early 1900s.
+Historians named the Second Great Awakening in the context of the First Great Awakening of the 1730s to 1750s and of the Third Great Awakening of the late 1850s to early 1900s.
 The First Awakening was part of a much larger evangelical religious movement that was sweeping across England, Scotland, and Germany.